 Going to work every day keeps the paychecks coming in.
 You may receive excellent performance reviews and even get promoted.
 But while showing up and doing your job every day is important, it’s not the same as managing your career path.
-Managing your career isn’t about getting a gold star.
+However, managing your career isn’t about getting a gold star.
 It’s about doing work you love and feeling confident, supported and on top of your game.
 You want a career that supports the kind of life you want to live.
 That all sounds great, right?
 But how do you get there?
 Here are five ways to take charge of your career in finance and accounting.

 1. Think about your past, present, and future

 What work have you loved to do?
 Hated to do?
 What do you want to learn more about?
 Take some time to think about your perfect life, and then really visualize it.
 Where do you live?
 What kind of people do you work with?
 How you spend your days?

 When you think about what you want out of life, you may find that you’re not too far off track.
 But if you’ve put your career on auto-pilot, you might need a course correction.
 Don’t worry about what’s possible right now.
 Set goals and then write it down.
 That’s the first step toward getting there.

 Part of taking charge of your career path is being direct about what you want.
 Don’t wait for your boss to notice that you’re ready for a new opportunity.
 She may assume that you aren’t interested in certain opportunities.
 Sometimes a colleague will get promoted, or a new hire will come on board, for a role that you didn’t even know existed.
 Have regular discussions with your boss.
 Discuss where you’re headed and ensure she knows that you’re ready and willing to take the next step.